Azure/azure-quickstart-templates/sql-server-2016-fci-existing-vnet-and-ad/README.md

 +	To successfully deploy this template ensure:
     +    the subnet the SQL nodes are being deployed to already exists on the specified Azure virtual network
     +    this subnet is defined in Active Directory Sites and Services and bound to a nearby AD site in which Domain Controllers reside.
+    +    the DNS settings for the specified virtual network are configured to allow name resolution of the specified AD domain.